mohamedamine99/mohamedamine99/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=mohamedamine99&label=Profile%20Visits&color=blue&style=plastic%22%20alt=%22mohamedamine99" /> </p>

-<h3 align="center">I am a junior computer vision engineer with a background in embedded software development.</h3>
+<h3 align="center">I am a junior computer vision engineer with experience in embedded software development.</h3>

 Welcome to my GitHub profile!
 I am a computer vision junior engineer with a background in embedded software development.
 Here you will find a collection of my personal projects and contributions to open-source projects.
 My expertise lies in utilizing machine learning and computer vision techniques to solve real-world problems.
 With a solid understanding of embedded systems and proficiency in languages such as C++ and Python, I have experience in developing software for resource-constrained devices.